-- 3.6.1The Authority posed a question in the Discussion Document on whether the differentiation between subscription and free to air services, with a lighter touch approach to regulating Pay-TV licensees is still relevant. - 3.6.2 The SABC proposed that the three tiers of broadcasting should be retained in line with the legislation and furthermore all broadcasters should contribute towards the promotion of local content.
+- 3.6.1The Authority posed a question in the Discussion Document on whether the differentiation between subscription and free to air services, with a lighter touch approach to regulating Pay television licensees is still relevant. - 3.6.2 The SABC proposed that the three tiers of broadcasting should be retained in line with the legislation and furthermore all broadcasters should contribute towards the promotion of local content.
 The public broadcaster insisted that the local content quotas between FTAs and commercial cannot be addressed in isolation.
 There are a number of legislative frameworks that inform a competitive landscape.
-Moving into a digital multi - channel broadcasting space the definition of Public Service needs to form the backbone of local content quotas.
+Moving into a digital multi channel broadcasting space the definition of Public Service needs to form the backbone of local content quotas. - 3.6.3 The NAB contended that the need to differentiate in the local content quotas for FTA and subscription broadcasters is increasingly weak, given the fundamental changes which have occurred in the SA television market structure.
+They reasoned that FTA broadcasters are no longer confined to a handful of channels but are beginning to offer multi - channel bouquets to audiences and therefore the need for two distinct regulatory approaches appears to be outdated.

-47 e.tv's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Pages 11-12)
+49 e.tv's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Pages 11-12)

-48 SACF submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 8)
+50 SACF submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 8)

-- 3.6.3 The NAB contended that the need to differentiate in the local content quotas for FTA and subscription broadcasters is increasingly weak, given the fundamental changes which have occurred in the SA television market structure.
-They reasoned that FTA broadcasters are no longer confined to a handful of channels but are beginning to offer multi channel bouquets to audiences and therefore the need for two distinct regulatory approaches appears to be outdated. - 3.6.4 In terms of audio-visual / TV content, SOS believes that public broadcasters should be at the top of the pyramid with the most obligations, then FTA commercial broadcasters followed by subscription broadcasters.
+- 3.6.4 In terms of audio-visual / TV content, SOS believes that public broadcasters should be at the top of the pyramid with the most obligations, then FTA commercial broadcasters followed by subscription broadcasters.
 SOS particularly supports the growing of the new community TV broadcasting sector.
 In this regard SOS believes that it is important to ensure greater flexibility.
 In terms of radio / audio content, SOS believes that there should also be a hierarchy of obligations with public and community broadcasters at the top of the hierarchy, followed by commercial broadcasters.
-However, this does not negate the fact that commercial broadcasters should play an important role in the production, commissioning and broadcasting of local content49. - 3.6.5 The SACF submitted that the Authority should not differentiate local content quotas for FTA and subscription broadcasters.
+However, this does not negate the fact that commercial broadcasters should play an important role in the production, commissioning and broadcasting of local content51. - 3.6.5 The SACF submitted that the Authority should not differentiate local content quotas for FTA and subscription broadcasters.
 The SACF submits it is no longer relevant and that lighter touch regulations should be the same for subscription and FTA.
-However, they cautioned that the Authority must be cognizant of the fact that the public broadcaster mandate does not allow it to compete with commercial operators and therefore should be regulated differently50. - 3.6.6 e.tv is of the view that the Authority must ensure that broadcasters are regulated fairly and appropriately, regardless of their transmission platform as the growth of the independent production sector will in part depend of the health and viability of the FTA sector51.
+However, they cautioned that the Authority must be cognizant of the fact that the public broadcaster mandate does not allow it to compete with commercial operators and therefore should be regulated differently52. - 3.6.6 e.tv is of the view that the Authority must ensure that broadcasters are regulated fairly and appropriately, regardless of their transmission platform as the growth of the independent production sector will in part depend of the health and viability of the FTA sector53. - 3.6.7 M-net and Multichoice submitted that the current regulatory approach recognises the differences in the way FTA and subscription services are made available to the public and there is no basis for reviewing this differentiation in the current process.
+The tiered broadcasting structure which differentiates between public, commercial FTA, community and subscription broadcasting services and requires broadcasting services,

-49 SOS's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 5)
+51 SOS's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 5)

-50 SACF's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 5)
+52 SACF's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 5)